tan0101/VibrioCARE/README.md

 ## Software requirements

+The project was developed using the Conda v23.1.0 environment.

 ### OS Requirements

 This package is supported for Windows.
 The package has been tested on the following system: